sktime/sktime/docs/source/api_reference/data_format.rst

 Few points to keep in mind while creating the dataset:

   1. The general order of identifiers **does not** matter with the exception that ``@data`` should be the last string identifier.
+  2. One line should contain only one identifier-value pair.
-  2. Lines containing an identifier **must** begin with it.
+  3. Lines containing an identifier **must** begin with it.
-  3. The **only** place a space is allowed is between an identifier and its corresponding value.
+  4. The **only** place a space is allowed is between an identifier and its corresponding value.
-  4. Avoid having newline characters in between lines.
+  5. Avoid having newline characters in between lines.
-  5. Follow the "comments, identifiers, data" order
+  6. Follow the "comments, identifiers, data" order

 1. *Create an empty file*
     Open your favorite text editor (even notepad works).
 We'll add contents into this file before finally saving as a ``.ts`` file.